-Figure 2, below, graphically summarizes the negotiation workflow.
-Commencing with the development of the owner's business case, the process continues through developing an owner's business model, team selection, a contract negotiation workshop, and project kickoff.
-Once the key team members are onboard, they will jointly begin the process of validating the project objectives and developing the processes used to organize project information and workflow.
-Depending upon the project complexity, the project validation and process design agreements may be incorporated into the contract, added by amendment, or incorporated into an independent project manual.
+Figure 2:, below, graphically summarizes the negotiation workflow.
+Following a pre-negotiation workshop, the parties create the key terms summary that guides contract creation.
+Concurrently, they begin the process of validating the project objectives and developing the processes they will use to organize information (BIM) and workflow.
+Depending upon the project complexity, the project validation and process design agreements will either be incorporated into the contract, added by amendment, or incorporated into a project manual.

-Figure 2 - Negotiation Workflow
+Figure 2: Negotiation Workflow